h15200/notes/go.md

 p := &v
 fmt.Println(p.MethodUsingValueReceiver()) // OK even though p SHOULD be a value and not a pointer

-// In this case, in method call p.MethodUsingValueReciver(), p is interpreted as (*p)
+// In this case, in method call p.MethodUsingValueReceiver(), p is interpreted as (*p)
 ```

-- another big reason to use pointer recievers is that if you use value pointers for types like structs, you are making a new instance of that type on every method call!
+- another big reason to use pointer receivers is that if you use value pointers for types like structs, you are making a new instance of that type on every method call!

 - because of all of this, it's best practice to make ALL methods of a type either pointer receivers OR value receivers and never mix and match.